trade-tariff/trade-tariff-api-docs/source/fpo/terms-and-conditions.html.md

 ## What you can expect from us
 We will:

-- give you at least 6 months’ notice of major changes to API documentation on the Hub (any minor changes will be notified immediately but will always be backwards compatible, once our APIs become stable they should not change frequently, but APIs in beta status may change fairly rapidly)
+- give you at least 6 months’ notice of major/breaking changes affecting any stable APIs
+- make sure any minor changes made to stable APIs are backwards compatible
+- provide reasonable notice of changes affecting beta APIs, which can change fairly frequently
-- warn you in advance if an API is to be removed, giving the date of removal
+- warn you before we retire an API

 ## Accuracy of data
 Although HMRC shall take all reasonable steps to ensure that the data provided is accurate and up to date before it is transmitted, no legal responsibility is accepted for any errors, omissions or misleading statements.